Does someone can tell me the current door clearance above the roof on model X. Is this ok fir most of indoor public underground parking lot?

 There is a rumored secret brilliant Tesla solution to the ski rack problem.
 Speculation is running wild!

 Come on, guys.
 Will someone who lives near the factory please go measure the clearance height needed for the falcon wings to be fully open?
 Thanks in advance.
+Bill B.

 The prototype isn't at the factory.
 It's at one of the new stores somewhere